bcherny/Talks/js-from-1st-principles/3-functions.md

 tail([])          // []
 ```

 - `_` is just a variable name, and has no special meaning in JavaScript.
-By convention, we use it in short functions where a descriptive variable name does not help the engineer reading the code understand what the function does.
+By convention, we use it in short functions where a descriptive variable name does not help an engineer reading the code understand what the function does.
-- `[1, 2]` defines a new array of length 2, with 2 members: `1` and `2`.
+- `[1, 2]` defines a new array with 2 members: `1` and `2`.

-Now we can define a `sum` function, that takes an array of numbers and returns their sum:
+Now we can define a `sum` function that takes an array of numbers and returns their sum:

 ```js
 let sum = xs => {